 An episode of violence during the Serie B match Juve Stabia-Palermo, played last September 14 at the Romeo Menti stadium in Castellammare di Stabia, led to the issuing of a Daspo for a young fan from Stabia.
 The match, which ended 3-1 in favor of Palermo, was marked by the 19-year-old's attempt to invade the pitch, in addition to the damage to a camera of the VAR system.

-The police chief of Naples has issued a Daspo of 2 years against the 19-year-old, banning him from all sporting events.
-This measure is in addition to five other Daspos issued by the Anti-Crime Police Division of the Naples Police Headquarters.
-Three of the five Daspos were adopted in relation to episodes that occurred during the Napoli-Bologna match on August 25 at the Diego Armando Maradona stadium.
-The recipients, accused of climbing over barriers and resisting a public official, were punished with a one-year ban from access.
+The police chief of Naples has issued a Daspo The 2-year-old has been sentenced to two years, banning him from all sporting events.
+This measure adds to five other DASPOs issued by the Anti-Crime Police Division of the Naples Police Headquarters.
+Three of the five DASPOs were issued in connection with incidents during the Napoli-Bologna match on August 19 at the Diego Armando Maradona Stadium.
+The recipients, accused of climbing over barriers and resisting a public official, were sentenced to a one-year ban.

 Two other Daspos, lasting one and two years respectively, concern a 37-year-old and a 62-year-old caught lighting fireworks without authorization during the Serie C match Giugliano-Taranto, played on August 23.
 One of the two was also found in possession of a butterfly knife.
 Both were reported for dangerous lighting and explosions and possession of pyrotechnic devices during sporting events.